ctrf-io/github-test-reporter/README.md

     artifact-name: 'ctrf-report' # Name of the artifact containing test reports.
 Default is ctrf-report
     previous-results-max: 10 # Maximum number of previous test results to display in the report.
 Default is 10
     fetch-previous-results: false # Always fetch previous workflow runs when using custom templates.
 Default is false
+    max-workflow-runs-to-check: 400 # Maximum number of workflow runs to check for previous results.
+Default is 400
     group-by: 'filePath' # Specify grouping for applicable reports (e.g., suite or file path).
 Default is filePath
     always-group-by: false # Force grouping by suite or file path for all reports.
 Default is false
     report-order: 'summary-report,failed-report,flaky-report,skipped-report,test-report' # Comma-separated list of report types to specify the order in which reports should be displayed